History of TA in the German Bundestag

 The establishment of a parliamentary advisory capacity for TA

-On 16 November 1989, the German Bundestag voted by majority of the CDU/CSU and FDP coalition partners to rename the »Committee on Research and Technology« to »Committee on Research, Technology and Technology Assessment« and to authorise a scientific institution to conduct technology assessment for the German Bundestag (Bundestagsdrucksache 11/5489).
-The path was now clear for the creation of a permanent institution.
+On 16 November 1989, the German Bundestag voted by a majority of the CDU/CSU and FDP coalition partners to rename the "Committee on Research and Technology" the "Committee on Research, Technology and Technology Assessment" and to authorise a scientific institution to carry out technology assessment for the German Bundestag (Bundestagsdrucksache 11/5489).
+This paved the way for the establishment of a permanent institution.

 Drs.
 11/5489 Beschluss TA-Einrichung Deutscher Bundestag